bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/_index.md

 ## What happens in a lab?

-Programming is something you can&#8217;t learn out of a book &#8211; you have try out things yourself and practice!
+Programming is something you can&#8217;t learn out of a book &#8211; you have to try out things yourself and practice!
 Therefore, this class will have lots of exercises.
 In the Labs you will have opportunity to work on them, and, most importantly, **ask questions** or **discuss it with others** if something is